legendschwab/cmor438/Supervised Machine Learning/2. Linear Regression/README.md

 This is one of the most intuitive and simple algorithms.
 However, its simplicity also means that a linear model may not be appropriate for many datasets.
 For instance, **linear regression assumes that data points are independent**, which makes it unsuitable for time series data or other scenarios where observations are correlated.

 In the following notebook, we will apply **linear regression** to analyze the relationship between **the height and maximum speed of roller coasters**.
 First, we will fit an initial model and perform diagnostic checks to assess its appropriateness.
-Then, we will separate the data into two different categories and refit linear models accordingly.
+Then, we will remove some outliers based on the type of the roller coaster to improve the linear model.